 Poirier Contracting has been teaching Avalanche Safety to teenagers in the Yukon since 2010 at École Émile-Tremblay, F. H. Collins Secondary School and Porter Creek High School.

-He lives in Porter Creek Paradise with his young daughter and partner Valérie.
+He lives in Whitehorse Paradise with his young daughter and partner Valérie.